Structured Data Generation

 Register Field Handler

 Suppose you want to create a field that returns a random value from a list of values.
-First, you need to create a field handler.
+First, you need to create a callable object that handles field.
 Let’s call it my_field.

 def my_field(random, a=None, b=None) -> Any: